mhmd-azeez/wikipedia/README.md

-# wikipedia
+# Wikipedia Toolbox
-A number of resources, notes, and tools for Wikipedia
+Resources and tools to make contribution to wikipedia easier 🙂

 ## [Queries](/queries)
 A number of useful queries using Wikidata's [official endpoint](https://query.wikidata.org).
 You can either use it interactively or use it as an API endpoint by appending `format=json` parameter.